Bomberman: Panic Bomber

 is a 1994 puzzle video game developed and published by Hudson Soft for the PC Engine (in Super CD-ROM² format) on December 22, 1994.
 It was later released for the Neo Geo, Super Famicom, Sharp X68000, FM Towns, NEC PC-9821, Virtual Boy, and PlayStation Portable.
 It saw a re-release for the Wii and Wii U's Virtual Console services.
-Panic Bomber is a falling block game with the players' goal being to clear matching blocks using bombs, ensuring that their screen does not fill and that their opponents' screens do.
+Panic Bomber is a falling block game with the players' goal being to clear matching blocks using bombs, ensuring their screen does not fill and that their opponents' screens do.
 It received mixed to positive reception, identified as a decent game by multiple critics.
 It has been compared to the falling block puzzle game Tetris.
-The Virtual Boy version was received mixed reception for its handling of the platform's visual capabilities.
+The Virtual Boy version received a mixed reception for its handling of the platform's visual capabilities.

 Gameplay

-It is a "falling blocks" puzzle game based on the Bomberman franchise.
-The goal of the game is essentially to cause your opponent to lose by causing their gameplay field to fill to the top with objects.
-You do this by causing chains of bombs to explode, sending useless rubble over to your opponent's field, which they must then remove themselves.
+Bomberman: Panic Bomber is a "falling blocks" puzzle game based on the Bomberman franchise.
+The goal of the game is to make the opponent lose by causing their field to fill to the top with objects.
+This is done by causing chains of bombs to explode, sending useless rubble over to the opponent's field.
 Bombs are earned by causing chains of three identical blocks to disappear.
 Bombs can only be blown up with an explosion from a lit bomb, which falls from the top of the screen every so often.
 If the player causes enough damage, they can eventually earn a giant bomb, which will remove a large amount of debris from the playing field, and cause their opponent a good deal of trouble.

 The game's regular story mode revolves around Bomberman's hunt for the Golden Bomber statue.
-During his trek, he fights against several different odd characters, like Drifty the balloon, or Cecil the tiger.
-However, all that can really be earned from playing through this mode is a harder difficulty level, earned by finishing the entire story at the "hard" difficulty level.
+During his trek, he fights against several different odd characters, like Drifty the balloon or Cecil the tiger.
 The player's progress is saved by a password system.